GSA/digitalgov.gov/content/guides/dap/_index.md

 date: 2019-07-31 09:00:00 -0500
 title: "Guide to the Digital Analytics Program"
 deck: "A free analytics tool for measuring digital services in the federal government"
-summary: 'The Digital Analytics Program (DAP) offers advanced, easy Web analytics to federal agencies.'
+summary: "The Digital Analytics Program (DAP) offers advanced, easy Web analytics to federal agencies."
 guide: dap
 aliases:
   - /guide/dap/